 This part of the lake has so many good bays to fish with vegetation as well as good offshore structure and deep water as well.
 It’s one of the better parts of the lake to put up big numbers of northern pike.

-Anglers do report catching good numbers of pike here and fish up to and above 40 inches are caught here every year.
+Lake of the Woods is home to some huge pike and you will find a lot of quality pike on this part of the lake too.
+Anglers do report catching good numbers of quality pike here.
+Fish up to and above 40 inches are caught here every year.

 Fishing the Bays